Jollywatt/typst-fletcher/src/main.typ

 /// Draw a connecting line or arc in an arrow diagram.
 ///
 ///
-/// - ..args (any): Positional arguments specify the edge's start and end points
+/// - ..args (any): Positional arguments may specify the edge's:
+///  - start and end nodes
-///  and any additional vertices.
+///  - any additional vertices
+///  - label
+///  - marks
 ///
+///  The start and end nodes must come first, and are optional:
 ///  ```typc
-///  edge(from, to, ..)
+///  edge(from, to, ..) // explicit start and end nodes
-///  edge(to, ..) // start position automatically chosen based on last node specified
+///  edge(to, ..) // start node chosen automatically based on last node specified
-///  edge(..) // both positions automatically chosen depending on adjacent nodes
+///  edge(..) // both nodes chosen automatically depending on adjacent nodes
 ///  edge(from, v1, v2, ..vs, to, ..) // a multi-segmented edge
 ///  ```
 ///